-Advantages: There is currently no active or established trading market for Partnership Units.
-The values available to Limited Partners in the secondary market usually represent a discount from the value of the underlying assets of the Partnership, due in part to the lack of liquidity.
-The liquidation and dissolution of the Partnership would provide a manner for Limited Partners to realize the value of their Units without having to comply with the conditions and restrictions of selling their Units individually and without being subjected to the normal secondary market discount and relatively high transaction fees.
+Advantages: There is currently no active or established trading market for Units.
+The values available to Limited Partners in the secondary market for their Units likely represent a discount from the pro rata value of the underlying assets of the Partnership, due in part to the lack of liquidity of the Units.
+The liquidation and dissolution of the Partnership would provide a manner for Limited Partners to realize value of their Units without having to comply with the conditions and restrictions of selling Units individually and without being subject to the normal secondary market discount and relatively high transaction fees.
 Further, following liquidation and dissolution, Limited Partners would no longer be subject to any of the risk factors attendant to the operation of a portfolio of triple-net based properties.

 Disadvantages: The General Partner anticipates (but does not guarantee) that the portfolio of Properties will continue to generate net distributable income in line with historical performance for at least the next seven to nine (7 - 9) years.
-This represents a cash return of approximately 6% of the Internal 12/31/10 NUV.
+This represents a cash return of approximately 5-6% of the internal December 31, 2014 Net Unit Value.
 Since the Partnership's assets are depreciable real property, some of the distributable net income may be tax sheltered, leading to a slightly higher "after tax" rate of return.
-In today's low interest rate environment, these returns compare favorably to alternative investments of similar risk profiles into which Limited Partners could re-invest their after-tax liquidation proceeds.
+In today's generally low interest rate environment, these returns compare favorably to alternative investments of similar risk profiles into which Limited Partners could re-invest their after-tax liquidation proceeds.